aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/calendars/update-to-mpp/_index.md

 ---
-title: Create Calendar MS Project and Save as MPP with Aspose.Tasks
+title: Add Holidays to Calendar and Save as MPP with Aspose.Tasks
 linktitle: Update Calendar to MPP Format in Aspose.Tasks
 second_title: Aspose.Tasks Java API
-description: Learn how to create calendar MS Project, convert project to MPP, and save project MPP effortlessly using Aspose.Tasks for Java.
+description: Learn how to add holidays to a calendar, assign the calendar to a project, and save the MS Project file as MPP using Aspose.Tasks for Java.
 weight: 16
 url: /java/calendars/update-to-mpp/
-date: 2025-12-03
+date: 2026-02-05
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Create Calendar MS Project and Save as MPP with Aspose.Tasks
+# Add Holidays to Calendar and Save as MPP with Aspose.Tasks

 ## Introduction

-In modern project management you often need to **create calendar MS Project** files and then share them in the native MPP format.
-Whether you’re consolidating schedules from multiple sources or migrating legacy data, being able to generate a calendar programmatically saves time and eliminates manual errors.
-This tutorial walks you through the complete process of creating a calendar in MS Project, customizing it, and finally **convert[ing] project to MPP** using the Aspose.Tasks Java API.
+In modern project management you often need to **add holidays to calendar** files, create a **MS Project calendar**, and then share the schedule in the native MPP format.
+Whether you’re consolidating timelines from multiple sources or migrating legacy data, generating a calendar programmatically eliminates manual errors and speeds up delivery.
+This tutorial walks you through the complete process of creating a calendar in MS Project, customizing it with holidays, **assign calendar to project**, and finally **convert project to MPP** using the Aspose.Tasks Java API.

 ## Quick Answers
-- **What does this tutorial cover?** Creating a calendar in MS Project and saving it as an MPP file with Aspose.Tasks for Java.
+- **What does this tutorial cover?** Adding holidays to a calendar, assigning it to a project, and saving the result as an MPP file with Aspose.Tasks for Java.
 - **Do I need a license?** A free trial works for development; a commercial license is required for production.
 - **Which Java version is required?** Java 8 or higher (JDK 8+).
 - **Can I customize the calendar?** Yes – you can add working times, exceptions, and holidays.
 - **How long does implementation take?** About 10‑15 minutes for a basic calendar.

 ## What is “create calendar MS Project”?

 Creating a calendar MS Project means programmatically defining the working days, hours, and exceptions that drive task scheduling within a Microsoft Project file.
-By using Aspose.Tasks you can build, modify, and persist these calendars without ever opening the Microsoft Project UI.
+By using Aspose.Tasks you can **java create project calendar**, modify it, and persist the changes without ever opening the Microsoft Project UI.

 ## Why use Aspose.Tasks for this task?

 - **Full .NET/Java compatibility** – works on any platform that supports Java.
-- **No COM or Office installation needed** – ideal for server‑side automation.
+- **No COM or Office installation needed** – ideal for server‑side automation and **automate schedule generation**.
 - **Rich API** – supports every calendar property, including custom work weeks and holidays.
-- **Direct MPP output** – you can **save project MPP** without intermediate conversions.
+- **Direct MPP output** – you can **save project as MPP** without intermediate conversions.

 ## Prerequisites